Softwell Maker

-The Softwell Maker is an environment development.
-Designer uses visual forms and reports (WYSIWYG), business rules, and visually representing other actions using flowcharts.
+The Softwell Maker is an environment for developing corporate Rich Internet Applications.
+The focus of this tool is high productivity in software development, better interaction between the developers and their customers in the development process, and a technological independence of the developed application.
+Using this software it is possible to develop web applications with a visual approach, without writing lines of code.
+To realize this, Softwell Maker designer uses visual forms and reports (WYSIWYG), business rules, and visually representing other actions using flowcharts.

-Where it all began
+History

-The Maker project was born in 2002, within Freire Informática Ltda. a software factory in Bahia that operates in the public area, which developed over 100 solutions based on the Softwell Maker platform since the first versions of the product.
-In 2004, Softwell Solutions Ltda was created to be a specialized company in the evolution and improvement of Maker and other tools to improve software development process.
+The Maker project first began in 2002, within Freire Informática Ltda. a software factory in Bahia that operates in the public area, which developed over 100 solutions based on the Softwell Maker platform since the first versions of the product.
+In 2004, Softwell Solutions Ltda was created to be a specialized company in the evolution and improvement of Maker and other tools to improve the software development process.

-Understanding the Softwell Maker
+How it works

 The Softwell Maker platform is composed of two interdependent products, an IDE and a royalty-free runtime, respectively called Maker and Webrun.

 The IDE is in charge of recording all the specifications of the system within specific tables set up in a database, the Webrun reads these specifications and provides the ultimate application for the customer.

-Using Softwell Maker so many steps from traditional development process are useless, skipped or automatically filled when we are developing software using this tool.
-Then we will experience not just a new tool, but a new way to run over whole software development process.
-We hope put some more information about this methodology in another article as soon as possible.

-Language Independent

 Applications developed by Softwell Maker are not tied to a programming language, so they will always be technologically upgraded preserving the real value of software: the business rules.

 Main Features

-To support the widest range of applications, the product offers a comprehensive list of resources and tries to do this in the most simple and intuitive way as possible, following a summary of the product capability:
+To support the widest range of applications, the product offers a comprehensive list of resources.
+A summary of the product capabilities: